-Given that so many travelers are booking their accommodation online, the images you upload showcase your property and are a reflection of the service you offer.
+Given that so many travelers are booking their accommodation online, vacation rental owners need to know how to take professional photographs to accurately showcase their property and the service they offer.

-We always recommend hiring a vacation rental photographer to take photos of your vacation rental.
-Whilst the cost of hiring a professional photographer may be high initially, you will easily cover the investment with the increase in bookings.
+We always recommend hiring a vacation rental photographer to take photos of your property.
+Whilst the cost may be high initially, you will easily cover the investment with the increase in bookings.

 1. Clean First

-First things first, before taking any pictures, you need to do a deep clean in your property.
-This includes cleaning all the surfaces, floors, kitchen appliances, placing fresh bedsheets, replacing towels, etc. Everything should be straightened and intact, such a framed paintings and curtains.
+First things first – before taking any pictures, you need to do a deep clean in your property.
+This includes cleaning all the surfaces, floors, kitchen appliances, replacing towels and bedsheets, etc. Everything should be straightened and intact, such a framed paintings and curtains.

-You need to ensure the photos convey exactly what renters will see as soon as they come in: sparkling clean.
-Remember that you want to make your potential guests imagine living there, in a spotless environment.
+You need to ensure the photos convey exactly what renters will see as soon as they come in: a sparkling clean property.

-For appliances, furniture or amenities that look broken or out-dated, perhaps now is the time to upgrade your property.
+If your appliances, furniture, or amenities look broken or out-dated, it might be time toupgrade your property.

 2. Use a High-Resolution Digital Camera

 It’s best to use a good quality camera with high definition when taking photos of your property or properties.
-This will prevent the photos from having low pixels when listing on your vacation rental website or other OTAs.
+This will prevent the photos from being pixelated when listing on yourvacation rental website or other OTAs.

 You can use a tripod to avoid blurry photos and test out the different settings on your camera for the ultimate results.

 High-resolution cameras have specific settings that enable you to shoot indoors, as with shutter speed and aperture, you can control the lighting straight away.
-What’s more, these cameras have optical zooms lenses which are super easy to turn with your hands.
+What’s more, these cameras have optical zoom lenses that are super easy to use.

 3. Try Different Angles

-Guests want to envisage and know exactly where they will be staying, so you need to show your visitors that your home is as good as you say it is.
-By taking multiple photos in the same room at different angles, you can take full advantage of showcasing everything in your rental.
+Guests want to know exactly where they will be staying, so you need to show your visitors that your home is as good as you say it is.
+By taking multiple photos of the same room at different angles, you can showcase everything in your rental.

-Have a photoshoot, take a lot of photos from all types of different angles.
-You can then look back at the select the best ones to portray your business.
+Turn it into a full-blown photoshoot.
+You can then look back and select the best photos to portray your business.
 This way, you’ll save time in retaking them.

-If your vacation rental includes a swimming pool, you can take photos of the pool underwater with a GoPro.
-Professional and high-quality photos will further optimize your vacation rental to the full extent.
+If your vacation rental includes aswimming pool, you can even take photos of the pool underwater with a GoPro.

 4. Use Lighting to Your Advantage

 Take advantage of lighting to make your photos look not only professional but also bright.
 To do this, open the curtains and turn on all the lights.
 Make sure the lighting is even and consistent throughout the rooms.
-For best results, take photos during the day time so the natural light will flow in.
+For best results, take photos during the daytime with natural light as well.

 If you’ve included fairy lights in one of your rooms, wait till it gets darker, turn off all the lights and take the photo with just the fairy lights on.
 It will make your rental look charming and magical.

 Be careful to avoid reflections from windows and mirrors, and make sure you don’t get included in the photo yourself!
-Avoid using flash in your camera too, as this will interfere with the natural lighting.
+Avoid using flash, as this will interfere with the natural lighting.

 5. Wait for the Perfect Weather

 As well as using natural light when taking photos, it’s recommended to wait for the perfect weather to get shooting.
-If it’s grey, rainy and cloudy, that’s not going to appeal to potential guests.
+If it’s grey, rainy, and cloudy, the vibe is not going to appeal to potential guests.
 Rather, it’s going to give off a negative image of your property.
 However, when it’s sunny outside, it will immediately make guests feel the warmth and the vacation feeling.

-Good weather also impacts the interior of your property as the sun will highlight and make the rooms naturally brighter.
-Let the sunlight beam into your property and reflect the perfect sunny atmosphere.
+Good weather also impacts the interior of your property as the sun will highlight the furniture and make the rooms naturally brighter.

-If your rental is in a location where it’s snowy, such as a cabin, use this to your advantage!
+If your rental is in a location where there’s snow, such as acabin, use this to your advantage!
 Wait for snow to pile up outside and go go go!
 It’s a perfect way to sell that cozy and snowy experience visitors are so longing for.

 Don’t forget that guests will see the outside weather through the windows in the photos as well.